Introduction to JPQL

 DELETE From Employee AS e

-In addition to that, JPQL is considered a case insensitive.
-That is, keywords such as SELECT, UPDATE, etc. can be written either in upper case (SELECT, UPDATE) or lower case (select, update).
-However, in some cases, it is case sensitive.
-It can be entity class names and persistent fields names etc. In addition to that, string literals are also considered as case sensitive (“ABC” and “abc” are different values).
+In addition to that, JPQL is considered case insensitive.
+That is, keywords such as SELECT, UPDATE, etc. can be written in upper case (SELECT, UPDATE) or lower case (select, update).
+However, in some cases, it is case-sensitive.
+It can be entity class names and persistent field names etc. In addition to that, string literals are also considered case-sensitive (“ABC” and “abc” are different values).

 Below are the examples mentioned: